Master the Art of Peace Lily Care and Keep Your Plant Blooming All Year Round

 Pruning Roots: The Secret to Healthy Peace Lilies

 Pruning the roots is probably one of the most overlooked ways to renew a root-bound peace lily.
-By trimming away the injured or overgrown roots, you are allowing the plant to focus energy on growing healthy new roots.
-This promotes better water and nutrient absorption and can eventually lead to a much healthier plant that might just bloom.
+By trimming away the injured or overgrown roots, you give the plant a signal for the induction of energy into the healthy growth of new roots.
+This in turn encourages better intake of water and nutrients and later on may result in a much healthier plant that might just bloom.

-Cut off about one-third of the roots at the bottom and sides of the root ball when you take a plant over for root pruning.
-Then repot the plant in fresh soil, and within a few weeks, the improved growth and vitality are most likely to be observed.
+When you go to take a plant over for root pruning, cut off about one-third of the roots at the bottom and sides of the root ball.
+Repot the plant in fresh soil, and in several weeks, the improved growth and vitality are most likely to be observed.

 Looking for more air-purifying plants?
 Check out our guide on the best indoor plants for home décor and air purification!